endurantgames/pioneers/src/enemies.md

 - **Moves** Lift off, disgorge troops, hover precipitously
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-## Rover
+## Rover {.colbefore}

-These pions are about the size of a large dog; their six wheels are made to fold inward, or extend to maneuver over obstacles.
+These pions are about the size of a large dog; their four limbs are made to fold inward, or extend to maneuver over obstacles.
 They're the rank-and-file infantry of the Occupation.